 our homage to the landscapes that create our honeys.

 Knowing where things come from matters

-We visit every beekeeper and their bees and know the landscape and place
+- We visit every beekeeper and their bees and know the landscape and place that made each honey.

 We work with a growing network of small scale British beekeepers.
 We visit them all to talk bees and see the landscapes and bees that make each honey.
 All our beekeepers are good custodians of their bees and the woodlands, meadows, gardens and fields they keep them in.
 Our aim is to bring you special honeys from more and more British beekeepers - as long as they're good custodians of their bees and environment of course.

 Treading carefully on the planet matters and we're determined to keep it at the forefront of what we do: